newtriks/cssapi/README.md

 })
 ```

-In this configuration we define a series of breakpoints.
-Here we are using unitless numbers which will be interpreted as pixel values, but ultimately all breakpoints will be rendered using ems.
+In this configuration we define a series of *breakpoints*.
+Here we are using unitless numbers which will be interpreted as pixel values, but ultimately all breakpoints will be rendered using `em`s.
 Here as elsewhere, this library handles the conversion for you transparently.

-Next we define a data object.
+Next we define a *data* object.
 This object describes values we will use in our application.
-As you can see, values can be a simple key-value pair or an object.
+Values can be a simple key-value pair or an object.

 `rhythm` is setting a unit to use throughout the application when defining things like padding or margin.
 Instead of using distance values, you can use rhythm units, for example `2ru` would map to `3rem` ((24 * 2) / 16).
 This lets you think about your layout in a more abstracted and consistent way.
 It also allows you to change the spacing of an entire application by tweaking a single value.

 `baseline` defines the baseline used for displaying text.
 Later you will see that you can define `text-size` and `line-height` using a helper. `baseline` has other properties that you can tweak so it is defined as an object.
 If we wanted to set other values we would add those key-value pairs.
-You'll usually want to set this to the same value as your rhytm unit.
+You'll usually want to set this to the same value as your rhythm unit.

 `color` declares a map of colour values.
 Although we define colours here, we can also define mapping by using tokens.
 For obvious reasons it isn't good referring to colours by such a direct naming, so we abstract it through the use of a token.
-You will see how to use tokens later, but this token tells the library to replace the token with a lookup to 'color.red`.
-We do the same with our fonts and as you can see we define a font-stack, and the tokens within the string will be replaced by the font names we have defined.
+You will see how to use tokens [later](https://github.com/Undistraction/cssapi#maps), but this token tells the library to replace the token with a lookup to `color.red`.
+The same logic is applied to fonts, we define a font-stack and the tokens within the string will be replaced by the font-names.
 We then define a font-scale, again insulating our actual values through the use of naming.

 Finally we define a `scopes` object.
-This allows us to change values at any of the breakpoints we have defined, so here we are saying 'From medium up, increase both `rhythm` and `baseline` values to `28`.
-As you will see next, this allows the library to generate most media queries for you with minimum configuration.
-We also define a different font scale, scaling text up for larger screens.
+This allows us to change values at any of the breakpoints we have defined, so here we are saying "From medium up, increase both `rhythm` and `baseline` values to `28`".
+As you will see next, this allows the library to generate most media queries for you with minimal configuration.
+We also define a different font-scale, scaling text up for larger screens.

-### Use
+## Use

 Once we have created an api, we can use it anywhere in a component by calling the `api` function with an object of declarations.
-A declaration is effectively just a CSS declaration, but made via our api, allowing us to do lots of things that wouldn't be possible using pure CSS.
-Note: here we are just importing the api object, but the library also supports delivery of the api through a component's theme (see the later section on theming).
+A declaration is effectively just a CSS declaration, but made via our API, allowing us to do lots of things that wouldn't be possible using pure CSS.

+*Note:* Here we are just importing the API object, but the library also supports delivery of the API through a component's theme (see the later section on [using themes](https://github.com/Undistraction/cssapi#using-themes)).

 ```JavaScript
 import { scope } from 'cssapi'